guilhemmarchand/nmon-for-splunk/docs/installation_distributed.rst

     tar -xvzf nmon-performance-monitor-for-unix-and-linux-systems*.tgz

-**PA-nmon:**
+**TA-nmon: (optional)**

-The PA-nmon is a tar.gz archive located in the "resources" of the core Application
+The TA-nmon is a tar.gz archive located in the "resources" of the core Application

 It must be uncompressed and installed in the Master Node in $SPLUNK_HOME/etc/master_apps/ (where $SPLUNK_HOME refers to the root directory of your Splunk installation)